flatlinee/flathud/Readme.txt

 FAQ:

 Q: How do I install?
-A: Go into the flathud base folder and pick the proper resolution.
-Drop the resolution folder into your tf/custom and enjoy!
+A: Drag and drop the flathud master folder into your tf/custom folder.
+If you are running 4:3 open the 4:3 folder in flathud master and drag and drop the files inside into flathudmaster/resource/ui.

 Q: I have [x] bug.
 How do I report this?
 A: Report it to me through the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud).
 This is the only